-The final exam will be held Tuesday, December 12 at 12pm.
-Students will have 3 hours.
+The final exam will be held Tuesday, December 11 at 12pm.
+Students will have 3 hours to complete the exam.

 Students who are unable to attend the final exam during its scheduled date and time must provide to the instructor an official exam excuse from the Dean.
 Only those students who receive and submit to the instructor an official exam excuse will be allowed to make up the final exam.